Abdul Majid Talukdar

-Abdul Majid Talukdar is a Bangladesh Nationalist Party politician and a former member of parliament for Bogra-3.
+Abdul Majid Talukdar was a Bangladesh Nationalist Party politician and a former member of parliament for Bogra-3.
 His son, Abdul Momen Talukder, was also elected to parliament from Bogra-3.

 Biography

 Abdul Majid Talukdar was born on 24 April 1920 in Kalaikuri village of what is now Adamdighi Upazila, Bogra District, Bangladesh.

 Talukdar was elected to parliament from Bogra-3 as a Bangladesh Nationalist Party candidate in 1979, 1991, and 1996.